 No. However, please list anyone within the writing community who is likely to be a judge of this contest who has already seen this work/entry.

-21: I have written a children’s picture book.
+11: I have written a children’s book.
 May I enter it into First Impressions?

-Certainly!
-Picture books will not be excluded from entry eligibility as long as they meet all other guidelines.
+Yes.
+Children’s books will not be excluded from entry eligibility as long as they meet all other guidelines.
 However, picture books are excluded.

 You may enter it into both if you wish.
 Feedback from First Impressions can help you ready a Genesis entry as score sheets and feedback will be returned to entrants before the Genesis entry deadline, in plenty of time for entrants to tweak their First Impressions-entered pages for Genesis.

-Yes, but it’s cheaper if you become a member.
+Yes, but the cost of entering is cheaper if you become a member.
 Plus, we’d love to have you join us!

 Read through the Genesis guidelines here: http://www.acfw.com/genesis/ since both contests are running nearly identical rules.

-For more information, contact the category coordinator at email@example.com.
+For more information, contact the contest coordinator at firstname.lastname@example.org.